 Are the Major Party Nominees Automatically Invited to Participate in the CPD’s Debates?
 No. Under the nonpartisan criteria used by the CPD, the major party nominees’ eligibility to debate is determined by the same standards applicable to all declared candidates.

-Does the CPD Conduct its own Polling when Applying the Criteria?
-No. In each election cycle since 2000, the CPD has retained Dr. Frank Newport, of Gallup, to assist in selecting the five national public opinion polls to be used in applying the criteria.
-Dr. Newport’s recommendations have been based on his professional judgment concerning the most suitable polls.
-In making his recommendations, he has considered the quality of the methodology the polling organizations employed, the size of the sample population polled, the reputation of the polling organizations, and the frequency of the polling conducted.
-In 2016, the polls relied upon were: ABC News/The Washington Post, NBC News/The Wall Street Journal, CBS News/The New York Times, Fox News and CNN-Opinion Research Corporation.
+Does the CPD Conduct its own Polling when Applying the Criteria? ?
+No. In each election cycle since 2000, the CPD has retained Gallup Inc., to assist in selecting the five national public opinion polls to be used in applying the criteria.
+Gallup’s recommendations have been based on professional judgment concerning the most suitable polls, the quality of the methodology the polling organizations employed, the size of the sample population polled, the reputation of the polling organizations, and the frequency of the polling conducted.
+In 2020, the polls relied upon were: ABC News/The Washington Post; CNN; Fox News; NBC/Wall Street Journal; and NPR/PBS NewsHour/Marist.

-Has the CPD ever used Different Candidate Selection Criteria?
 In the 1988, 1992 and 1996 debates, the CPD used a multi-factor set of criteria designed to identify the leading candidates.
-The criteria were developed based on the work of an advisory panel of distinguished Americans, including individuals not affiliated with any party.
+The criteria were developed based on the work of an advisory panel of respected Americans, including individuals not affiliated with any party.
 The individuals serving on that advisory panel (and their then-current principal affiliation) included, among others: Marian Wright Edelman, President, Children’s Defense Fund; Mary Hatwood Futrell, President, National Education Association; Carla A. Hills, Partner, Weil, Gotshall & Manges; Barbara Jordan, Professor, LBJ School of Public Affairs, University of Texas; Melvin Laird, Senior Counselor, Reader’s Digest; William Leonard, former President, CBS News; Newton Minow, Partner, Sidley & Austin; Richard Neustadt, Professor, Kennedy School of Government, Harvard University; Paul H. O’Neill, Chairman and Chief Executive Officer, Aluminum Company of America; Nelson W. Polsby, Professor, University of California at Berkeley; Jody Powell, Chairman and Chief Executive Officer, Ogilvy & Mather Public Affairs; Murray Rossant, Director, Twentieth Century Fund; Jill Ruckelshaus, director of various non-profit entities; Lawrence Spivak, former Producer and Moderator, “Meet the Press”; Robert Strauss, Partner, Akin, Gump, Strauss, Hauer & Feld; Richard Thornburgh, Director, Institute of Politics, Harvard University; and Anne Wexler, Chairman, Wexler, Reynolds, Harrison & Schule.

-A subcommittee of the advisory panel, headed by the late Professor Richard Neustadt of the Kennedy School of Government, Harvard University, drew on the deliberations of the larger panel to develop nonpartisan criteria for the extension of debate invitations.
+A subcommittee of the advisory panel, headed by the late Professor Richard Neustadt of the Kennedy School of Government at Harvard University, drew on the deliberations of the larger panel to develop nonpartisan criteria for the extension of debate invitations.
 While the panel’s recommended candidate selection criteria themselves were quite detailed, they included a review of three types of factors: (1) evidence of national organization, (2) signs of national newsworthiness and competitiveness, and (3) indicators of national public enthusiasm or concern, to determine whether a candidate had a realistic chance of election.
 The criteria did not consider any one piece of evidence to be determinative.
 Rather, a variety of evidence was to be reviewed in considering whether a particular candidate had a realistic chance of election.
 The criteria used in 1988 and 1996 were substantially the same.

 In 1988, 1992 and 1996, the Board called upon an advisory committee chaired by Professor Neustadt to assist in applying the criteria.
 In each cycle, the CPD Board accepted the recommendations of the advisory committee in determining who qualified for inclusion in the debates under the criteria.